wildeyes/FastPick/README.md

-## Fast Pick - shortcuts for search
+## Fast Pick - Keyboard shortcuts for search

 > How much time you spend searching in Google?
 Youtube?
 Wikipedia?
 > To search, you type in your query... **and move your hand to the mouse to pick your selection**.